American Airlines' big New Zealand move - Auckland to Dallas, Christchurch to LA

 Dallas-Fort Worth is American's home hub and it will fly Boeing 787-9 Dreamliners there.
 The airport offers 70 connections throughout the United States with more than 900 flights a day.

-The Christchurch-Los Angeles flights will be a big boost for the South Island city whose residents and tourist authorities have been pushing Air New Zealand to try the route.
+The Christchurch-Los Angeles flights will be a big boost for the South Island city whose residents and tourist authorities have been pushing Air New Zealand to resume the route which it flew twice a week about a decade ago.

 American will fly the routes from October 2020 to March 2021 with a slightly smaller Boeing 787-8, which features 20 Business seats, 28 Premium Economy seats and typically 188 Main Cabin seats.